aayush97/semeval2023-afrisenti/README.md

 The `--finetune_classifier` will use the model finetuned on the training data.
 It is only applicable is the model is either `naija-roberta-large` or `xlm-roberta-small`.
 When `LinearSVC` or `NaiveBayes` is selected this option is ignored.

 Example Usage: `python -m src.models.predict_model --lang="pcm"  --model="naija-roberta-large" --finetune_classifier`

+### Lexicon-based SA for Igbo

+To do lexicon-based sentiment analysis for Igbo language, cd to semeval2023-afrisenti root folder in cmd, create a virtual environment and install necessary libraries like transformers, pandas, sklearn, and then type "py ig_lexicon_based_submit.py" and hit enter.
+The experiments will be run.

 Project Organization
 ------------